anass-abatal/anass-abatal/README.md

 - **September 2023**: Initiated my web development journey by learning HTML, CSS, and XML/XPath, json .
 Simultaneously, delved into Python and MariaDB SQL for backend development.
 Also, gained knowledge about computer systems and information technology.

-- **January 2024**: Continued building on my foundational knowledge, completed CSS tutorials, and ventured into JavaScript fundamentals.
+- **January 2024**: Continued building on my foundational knowledge.

 - **February 2024**: Developed a simple portfolio website using HTML, CSS, and started exploring JavaScript for enhanced interactivity.